 Blending is all about judging the correct amount of moisture in your brush and paper, and being able to tell how much pigment you need in your paint mixture.
 The more you keep practicing the easier it will be to tell these two factors.

 The key to blending watercolor using the wet-on-wet technique is figuring out the right amount of water to use for the effect you want to create.
-For example, using too much water will cause the pigment to flow outwards.
-When the paint dries, you’ll be left with saturated edges and pale centers.

 However, if you use too little water the paint will dry too quickly leaving you with little to no time to blend.
-With the right amount of water, the pigment remains where it’s supposed to be and can be spread with ease.

 Take the image below for example.
 The first shape shows an example of adding too much water, the second with just enough water, and the third with too little water: